 NOTE: You can store leftover bread in a resealable plastic bag at room temperature for up to 24 hours; for longer storage, wrap bread tightly and freeze up to 2 months–thaw at room temperature before serving.

-Have you made any special Irish recipes this year?
+Have you made any Irish-inspired recipes for St. Patrick’s Day?